tahsin314/Diabetic_Retinopathy-Detection-Pattern-Recognition-Course-Project/README.md

 ## How to run
 - Run `git clone https://github.com/tahsin314/Diabetic_Retinopathy-Detection-Pattern-Recognition-Course-Project`
 - Download [this](https://www.kaggle.com/tahsin/DR-chris) dataset and extract the zip file.
-- In the `config.ini` file change the `data_dir` variable to your data directory name.
+- In the `dr_config.ini` file change the `data_dir` variable to your data directory name.
 - Run `conda env create -f environment.yml`
 - Run `train.py`.
-Change parameters according to your preferences from the `config.py` file before training.
+Change parameters according to your preferences from the `dr_config.ini` file before training.

 ### One important thing about EfficientNet
 EfficientNet's are designed to take in to account input image dimensions.